graahand/ubermensch/04_smarc/ai-math-ed.md

 ## evaluation dataset collection

+1. extract the questions answers from the past papers
+2. [minerU](https://github.com/opendatalab/MinerU) extracts the data from the pdf file in json format.
+3. the extracted json file is unstructured and unprocessed content.
+4. this unstructured and raw data needs preprocessing. the preprocessing will be done using a large language model (automation with a script)
+5.

 ##### models comparison
 qwen2.5-7b and qwen3-8b as Nepali math question solving model bench-marking the performance difference.